Off-Campus Testing: For Test Takers: Policies

 Changing Your Test Registration

-- You must change your ETS® Proficiency Profile test registration no later than 48 hours before your appointment or the test fee paid by the institution will be forfeited.
+- You must change your ETS® Proficiency Profile test registration no later than 24 hours before your appointment or all associated fees will be forfeited.

 - Appointments cannot be rescheduled beyond the date identified by your institution on your invitation email.

-- If you do not change your test registration as indicated above, the full test fee paid by your institution will be forfeited.
+- If you do not change your test registration as indicated above, all associated fees will be forfeited.

 Canceling Your Test Registration

-- In order to avoid forfeiting the testing fee paid by your institution, you must cancel your ETS Proficiency Profile test registration no later than 48 hours before your testing appointment.
+- In order to avoid forfeiting all fees, you must cancel your ETS Proficiency Profile test appointment no later than 24 hours before your scheduled testing time.

-- If you do not cancel your test registration as indicated above, the full test fee paid by your institution will be forfeited.
+- If you do not cancel your test registration as indicated above, all associated fees will be forfeited.

 Order tests, manage test administrations, run reports (for existing customers only)